 Orland Car Accident and Personal Injury Lawyer

-Today, just under 8,000 people call Orland home, and thousands more visit the area and pass through every year.
-While Orland’s population has steadily increased since the 19th century, it’s only since the last decade or so that the area has seen a rapid influx of new residents.
+About 8,000 people call Orland home, and thousands more visit the area and pass through every year.
+While Orland’s population has steadily increased since the 19th century, it’s only since the last decade that the area has seen a rapid influx of new residents.

-With its Mediterranean climate and the natural beauty of the surrounding buttes, Orland is a popular spot to rest and relax, and it’s also becoming increasingly popular with newcomers who are fueling the city’s unprecedented growth.
-According to the latest data from the California Office of Traffic Safety, nearly 200 people were injured or killed in car accidents in 2016 — a fair number, considering the population is under 8,000 residents.
+With its Mediterranean climate and the natural beauty of the surrounding buttes, Orland is a popular spot to rest and relax, and it’s also becoming increasingly popular with newcomers fueling the city’s unprecedented growth.
+According to the latest data from the California Office of Traffic Safety, nearly 200 people were injured or killed in car accidents in 2016, a fair number considering under 8,000 residents.

-Because auto accidents typically involve soft tissue injuries, nerve injuries and musculoskeletal injuries like sprains and fractures, many accident victims require weeks or months of therapy to restore normal function and get back to their regular lives.
-Still, other victims may need emotional care and therapy to help them get past the traumatic effects of being in a car crash.
+Because auto accidents typically involve soft tissue injuries, nerve injuries, and musculoskeletal injuries like sprains and fractures, many accident victims require weeks or months of therapy to restore normal function and get back to their regular lives.
+Still, other victims may need emotional care and treatment to help them get past the traumatic effects of being in a car crash.

-Regardless of the type of care you need, one thing’s the same: It’s going to be costly.
-And while it would be wonderful if your insurance would pay for your costs — or certainly, the insurance of the at-fault driver — sadly, that’s often not the case.
+Regardless of the type of care you need, one thing’s the same: It will be costly.
+And while it would be wonderful if your insurance would pay for your costs or the insurance of the at-fault driver, sadly, that’s often not the case.
 Insurance policies have “caps” or maximum amounts they’re willing to pay to accident victims.

-Working with an experienced Orland personal injury lawyer right from the start is one of the smartest things you can do to protect yourself, your loved ones, your finances, and your rights.
+Working with an experienced Orland personal injury lawyer right from the start is one of the best things you can do to protect yourself, your loved ones, your finances, and your rights.
 Ideally, you should contact an attorney as soon as possible after your accident.
 Since it can take considerable time to build a strong, fair, winning case, the earlier you begin working with an Orland personal injury attorney, the more quickly your case can be resolved.What to Do Following an Auto Accident

-Of course, as important as it is to contact an attorney, there are a few other necessary steps to take first, beginning with the moments right after your accident.
+As vital as it is to contact an attorney, there are a few other necessary steps to take first, beginning with the moments right after your accident.